sridhar-sivaraman/mongo-logger/README.md

 # mongo-logger
-Mongo Logger Library:
+## Mongo Logger Library:

-This is a library used for logging into a collection in mongodb.
+This is a logging library used for logging directly into a collection in mongodb.

-How to use:
+### How to use:

-1. Change the params(_mongourl and _collectionname) in src/mongowriter.js to point to your mongourl and collection name.
+1. Change the params(**_mongourl** and **_collectionname**) in [src/mongowriter.js](https://github.com/sridhar-sivaraman/mongo-logger/blob/master/src/mongowriter.js) to point to your mongourl and collection name.
 2. Initialize the logger.
-3. Initialize the mongo writer.
+3. Initialize the mongowriter.
-4. Open mongo connection for mongo writer.
+4. Open mongodb connection for mongowriter.
 5. Plant the writer object to the logger (this will throw an error if connection is not established).
 6. Use the logger instance for logging.
-7. Supported methods:
+7. Close the created mongodb connection.

-   7.1) i(tag, message) - used for info logs
+### Supported methods:
-   7.2) w(tag, message) - used for warning logs
+   * i(tag, message) - used for info logging
-   7.3) e(tag, message) - used for error logs
+   * w(tag, message) - used for warning logging
-   7.4) t(tag, message) - used for trace logs
+   * e(tag, message) - used for error logging
-7. Close the mongo connection.
+   * t(tag, message) - used for trace logging

-Note: The src/sample.js has an example of how to use the logger.
+**Note:** The [src/sample.js](https://github.com/sridhar-sivaraman/mongo-logger/blob/master/src/sample.js) has an example of how to initialize and use the logger.